bangbaew/Gigabyte-B460M-DS3H-Hackintosh/README.md

 - SMBIOS: iMacPro1,1

 What's working
-- Onboard Audio ALC887 (Using layout-id = 5, Thanks to elluno91)
+- Onboard Audio ALC887 (Solution: Using layout-id = 5, Thanks to elluno91)
+- USB 3.0 (Solution: Change from A2AF to A3AF in both USBInjectAll.kext and XHCI-unsupported.kext, Thanks to elluno91)
 - AirDrop
 - Handoff & Universal Clipboard
 - iMessages & Other iServices